rust-lang/rfcs/text/3334-niche.md

 `Option<T>` will likewise be permitted in FFI, with the niche value mapping bidirectionally to `None` across the FFI boundary.

+If a type contains multiple niche values, Rust does not guarantee any particular mapping at this time, but may in the future.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation